 Arabic courses can be undertaken as single courses or as a major within the Bachelor of Middle Eastern & Central Asian Studies or the Bachelor of Arts degree or combined BA degree options, as well as within the Bachelor of Asian Studies or combined Asian Studies option.
 Arabic courses can also be included in the Centre's postgraduate coursework, and as an adjunct to research for MPhil and PhD.

 Courses in Arabic use Modern Standard Arabic as the language of teaching

 First year Arabic assumes no previous knowledge of the language.
 It covers the Arabic script and sound system, basic grammar rules.
 The method of teaching is based on an audio-visual and audio-lingual approach, which is designed to develop the four skills of listening, speaking, reading and writing in an integrated way through the use of dialogues in realistic situations, class interaction and oral and written drills.
 Grammar is explained in its functional aspect using basic structures of Arabic.

 Later courses cover more detailed presentation of functions of the language; oral syntax and morphology, reading of texts and writing compositions.

-Students who successfully complete their third year of Arabic may then undertake further Arabic studies which includes modern literary genres, classical poetry, religious and historical texts.
+Students who successfully complete their third year of Arabic may then undertake further Arabic studies which include modern literary genres, classical poetry, religious and historical texts.

 The Centre determines the language stream in which a student is to enrol, regardless of the degree program.
 Placement is based on HSC results or its equivalent, an evaluation of students’ prior exposure to Arabic, academic transcripts, or a placement test.